january1073/portfolio/google/google_cloud_cybersecurity/capstone/README.md

 ### Remediation

-I remediated all major threats, i.e. findings with high and medium severity.
-Afterwards, the SCC displayed the following findings:
+I remediated all major threats, i.e. findings with high and medium severity, in particular the misconfigurations the

+- Insecure firewall;
+- Exposed VM; and
+- Publicly accessible storage bucket.

+After I have taken all necessary response and remediation actions, the SCC displayed the following findings:

 #### By category